sajb0t/MusubiTLX-gui/MUSUBITLX_GUI.md

   - Drag & drop directly into the preview area.
   - Per‑image caption text fields; captions are saved as `.txt` files next to each image.

-- **Auto-caption with ViT-GPT2 (optional)**
+- **Auto-caption with ViT-GPT2 / BLIP (optional)**
-  - Automatically generate captions for all uploaded images using a lightweight ViT-GPT2 image captioning model.
+  - Automatically generate captions for all uploaded images using either:
+    - a lightweight ViT-GPT2 image captioning model (fast, low VRAM), or
+    - a BLIP large image captioning model (slower but more detailed).
   - Requires additional Python dependencies (see the Requirements section below).
-  - Triggered from the GUI via the **“Auto-caption images (ViT-GPT2)”** button in Step 1.
+  - Triggered from the GUI via the **“Auto-caption images (ViT-GPT2 / BLIP)”** button in Step 1.

 - **Dataset configuration**
   - Resolution (e.g. `1024x1024`).